Tanishqua-Simform/docker/readme.md

 Now the fun part of the day - We had the Potluck Party today, and it was amazingggg.
 We got to taste so many delicious delicacies - featuring lip-smacking Coleslaw Sandwich (made by our python trainees team), and super delicious Mojito (by python developers team).

 Few of the other tasty dishes were - Cheese Loaded Mexican Nachos, Monaco bites, and everybody's favourite - Pani puri and Dahi Puri.

 So that's it for today, see you tomorrow.
 Bye!

+##### Dt.
+22 May, 2025.

+I have completed 2 hours from [Techworld with Nana](https://youtu.be/3c-iBn73dDE) video.
+Following new commands I have learnt -

+**docker network ls** -> To list all networks
+**docker network create <network_name>** -> To create new network **docker run -e <variable_value_pair>** -> To run container with environment variables **docker run --net <network_name>** -> To run container is a specified network **docker logs <container_name> | tail** -> To create logs of a container **docker-compose -f <file_name> up** -> To build a network of containers using Compose **docker-compose -f <file_name> down** -> To stop the network of containers **docker build -t <image_name>:<version> <file_path>** -> To build an image of application

+#### Few Notes -

+- Everytime new container is built its data is lost, to have persistent data use Docker Volumes instead.
+- Docker Compose is used to bundle various containers together and all the parameters of the Docker command can be added inside the yaml file instead.
+- Dockerfile is a blueprint to create Docker images.
+It is always based on another image, using the FROM keyword.
+- FROM, ENV, RUN, CMD and COPY are the kywords used inside dockerfile.
+- Why you should not copy env files inside images?
+Because of security reasons as those confidential data can be accessed by others as well.
+- Rather add it in docker-compose file or add the env variables in command on runtime

+I found this stackoverflow article useful - [Docker-Compose Common Mistake](https://stackoverflow.com/questions/36724948/docker-compose-unsupported-config-option-for-services-service-web)

+I have containerized both the POCs that I had created in FastAPI, you can have a look at it here -> [FastAPI-POC](https://github.com/Tanishqua-Simform/FastAPI-POC).

+I have created a simple container for POC-1 whereas 2 containers for POC-2 using docker compose.
+One I have created for Postgres and the other for my FastAPI App.

+So that's it for today, see you tomorrow.
+Bye!